dzackgarza/Notes/Conferences/Arizona Winter School 2019/Witt Vectors.md

 \omega: \FF_p^\times \to \ZZ_p^\times,
 $$

-and so we can pull back $U$ along this map to identify
+and so we can pull back $U$ along this map to map the former choices of $a_i$ to the latter.